 Medical Student Education

-Winthrop-University Hospital, with a long history of educational programs at all levels of the medical education continuum, is actively engaged in current, evidence based medical education.
-It has served and has a commitment to continue serving its community and its learners well.
+Welcome to Winthrop-University Hospital Medical Student Education.
+With a long history of educational programs at all levels of the medical education continuum, Winthrop-University Hospital is actively engaged in current, evidence based medical education.
+It has served, and has a commitment to continue serving, its community and its learners well.

-As a Major Affiliate of the SUNY at Stony Brook School of Medicine, Winthrop-University Hospital trains medical students in many disciplines.
-Its twenty-three accredited residencies and fellowships, along with a highly effective continuing medical education program serving an international arena, provide a lively setting for learning at the undergraduate level.
-Our allegiance to education, the diversity of clinical cases seen and the collegial, nurturing learning environment are some of the many reasons that students who do rotations here choose to apply for residencies and fellowships.
+As the only, official Clinical Campus for Stony Brook School of Medicine, Winthrop-University Hospital educates 40 medical students for their entire third and fourth years of medical school in all the disciplines and electives required for successful graduation from Stony Brook.
+Winthrop’s twenty-three accredited residencies and fellowships, along with a highly effective continuing medical education program serving an international arena, provide a lively setting for learning at the medical student undergraduate level.
+Our allegiance to education, the diversity of clinical cases seen, and the collegial, nurturing learning environment are some of the many reasons that students who do rotations here choose to apply for its residencies and fellowships.

-Senior elective courses at Winthrop-University Hospital are offered to medical students in order to permit exposure to the real world of cutting edge medical care.
+In addition to the complete third year curriculum, a fully robust fourth year curriculum based at Winthrop-University Hospital is offered to medical students in order to permit exposure to the real world of cutting edge medical care.
 Faculty members, while actively involved in patient care responsibilities, are able to devote time to students on an individual basis.
 They, along with members of the voluntary attending staff, serve as outstanding mentors.
 This mentoring is partnered with cutting edge clinical and operational technology: Winthrop utilizes a computerized medical record and computer access radiology.
-The only Cyberknife in the metropolitan area allows for cutting edge radiosurgery for our patients.
+An Office of Academic Affairs with designated Associate Dean’s level faculty oversees all of the clinical education of the medical students who have selected Winthrop as their site of training.
+There are full time faculty designated as clerkship site directors who adhere to all of the principles and guidelines established by Stony Brook School of Medicine.
+In addition to the exposure to the clinical discipline, all the students receive experience in the Simulation Center and are expected to complete all of their NBME examinations on site at Winthrop in our recently opened state-of-the-art Research and Academic Center.

 Augmenting its community-based services are numerous health promotion and disease prevention activities including health fairs, breast and ovarian cancer screening, and osteoporosis screening utilizing the latest in bone scanning technology.